reddragon/blog.gaurav.ai/_posts/2025-08-12-noam-notation.markdown

 2. Avoid compilation bugs.
 3. Avoid silent bugs that do something unintentional such as broadcasting.

-The last one gives me the chills, so it's much better to use Noam Notation than be sorry later.
-Give it a try the next time you are writing something from scratch.
+The last one gives me the chills, so it's much better to use Noam Notation than be sorry after wasting hours / days debugging why your model doesn't train *that* well.
+Give Noam Notation a try the next time you are writing something from scratch.